TIPS FOR SPECIFIC RUEDA MOVES

 DAME DOS

 Dame dos is conceptually and rhythmically identical to Dame Una.
-A common mistake that dancers make it to take steps that are too large.
-Teachers often encourage small steps, but Dame Dos is an exception.
-Leaders often need to take big steps in this move to get to their next partner.
-They should be comfortably next to the follower and facing the center by beat 4 of Dile Que No.
+A common mistake that dancers make in general is to take steps that are too large so teachers often encourage small steps.
+But Dame Dos is an exception.
+Leaders usually need to take big steps in this move to get to their next partner.
+They should be comfortably next to their new partner and facing the center by beat 4 of Dile Que No.

 ENCHUFLA